 Improvements to the Fisheries Act and Mining Act;

 World Heritage status for sub-antarctic islands;

 The overturn of the Antarctic minerals regime and its replacement with the Antarctic Environmental Protocol;

 Increased funding for conservation.

 ECO has been centrally involved in campaigns to protect native forests, lakes and rivers, the reform of the Mining Act and defeat of the National Development Act, and in supporting the Resource Management Act and the establishment of the Department of Conservation and Ministry for the Environment.
 ECO continues to be at the forefront of environmental campaigns on fisheries, mining, transport and environmental management.

 ECO produces a quarterly newsletter ECOLink.

 ECO members also receive additional information on issues of concern.

-ECO retains a library in our office which is available for members, Friends and students to peruse.
+ECO retains a library in our office which is available for members, Friends, the public and students to use.
 Please contact the office